Fresh Air (film): Production

+Release

+Fresh Air screened at the Rotterdam Film Festival in January 1999 before its Australian premiere at Dendy Newtown on 5 May 1999.
+It screened there for an exclusive season before expanding to other Sydney cinemas.
+A director's cut was also screened in 2000.
+The film was later released on VHS.
+It has never been officially reissued on DVD or streaming since.
+In 2020, during the COVID-19 lockdowns, Mansfield re-edited the film and created a new cut under the title Static Electricity.
+Some screenings were held, but it has not been publicly released either.

+Soundtrack

+The soundtrack CD was released on Festival Records, featuring music by independent and underground Australian artists.
+"Hit the Sky" by Screamfeeder featuring Kim Bowers (of Spdfgh) was also released as a single.
+In the liner notes, Mansfield describes the soundtrack as "prog folk pop jazz funk rock and somehow perfect...
+You ask a motley crew of outsider musicians to write and perform some original music for your low budget film and this is what you get."

 Critical reception

 Fresh Air was positively received in Australia.
 On The Movie Show, David Stratton reviewed the film favourably, calling it "rather effective, surprisingly romantic at times, very atmospheric, with great use of music and lots of youthful energy".
 Margaret Pomeranz was less enthusiastic, wondering if the film might have been better as a short, and adding that it had a "fairly inaccessible originality...
 I mean, I feel it’s a real generation of film of which I am not a part."
 In The Sydney Morning Herald, Garry Maddox called the film "an innovative feature that celebrates the underachiever".
 Paul Byrnes, also of the Herald, called the film "quietly charming" with a tone "never quite wholly satirical, nor wholly serious".
 Tom Ryan in The Age praised the "intriguing mix of the mundane and the exotic (that) delivers something of the exotic flavour of an inner-suburban Australian neighbourhood", adding that the film "leaves you wanting a sequel".
 One negative review came from Adrian Martin, who said that the film "jerks from one uninteresting tableau or banal witticism to the next (and) apart from a few amusing or poignant scenes, fails to entice or intrigue the spectator in any way."
+Jim Schembri also felt that the film's "exaggerated camera angles, collages, frenetic editing and playful disregard for linear narrative... (would be praiseworthy) if it wasn't so monumentally boring."